jindeok/Lottery_Prediction/README.md

 ***some comments on the arguments:***

-training_length - there are ~980 lottery case in total. you can decide to what extend to use as for training length.
+training_length : there are ~980 lottery cases in total. you can decide to what extent to use as for training length.
 (e.g. 0.5 training_lengh uses 485 lottery cases are used for training and infer 486 th as a test set.)